6 January 2021

 “I don’t think a system of alerting residents should be seen as anything alarmist.
 It’s about informing people to make decisions to go out at certain times or not.
 It also brings home that the need to find alternatives to solid fuel home heating isn’t just related to climate action.
 It’s about everyday health, like air quality, too.”

-Real-time data from the Cork City Council/UCC network of air quality monitors can be see online at purpleair.com.
+Real-time data from the Cork City Council/UCC network of air quality monitors can be viewed on purpleair.com.